5 Easy Ways to Lower the Cost of Living Costs for College

 Another expensive aspect of attending college is the meal plan.
 Sure, having a meal plan can make life easier, but you can save money by considering other options.
 While in college I opted to only have two meals per day, which reduced the monthly cost by nearly $200/month.
 And I didn't have to skip a meal, either; I bought cereal and milk and kept it in my dorm room.

 Once you are living off-campus, you can really begin to save money on your grocery costs.
-Plan a weekly menu and that you take the time to pack your lunch instead of purchasing it on campus.
+Plan a weekly menu and take the time to pack your lunch instead of purchasing it on campus.
 You may want to consider starting a nightly dinner group with friends or roommates.
 If you cook one large meal and feed four people with it, it often costs less than cooking four smaller meals.

 Leave Your Car at Home